sayedihashimi/aspnetcore-for-beginners/Tutorial/2-Add a model/Addamodel-VSMac.md

 ## Add a data model
 In this section, we are adding classes to manage movies in a database.

 * In Solution Pad, right-click the RazorPagesMovie project > Add > New Folder.
-Name the folder Models.
+Name the folder `Models`.
 * Right click the Models folder.
 Select Add > New File.
 * Select General > Empty Class and name the class `Movie`.